misravipul/Build-A-Quiz-App-With-HTML-CSS-and-JavaScript/ReadMe.md

-Vipul# Build a Quiz App with HTML, CSS, and JavaScript
+VipulNewBranch# Build a Quiz App with HTML, CSS, and JavaScript

 ![Home Screen](./images/cover.png)